Kidusamare/WeatherAppIntentChatBot/README.md

   -d '{"text":"weather now in Orlando, FL in celsius","session_id":"u4"}'
 ```

+## Production deployment
+- Build the hardened image with `make docker-build` (multi-stage base, non-root, gunicorn worker with uvicorn).
+- Run locally with `make docker-run` or deploy the image to your orchestrator.
+The container exposes port `8000` and includes an OS healthcheck that hits `/health`.
+- Provide environment overrides for cache/session bounds as traffic scales (`SESSION_TTL_SECONDS`, `SESSION_MAX_ENTRIES`, `GEOCODE_CACHE_MAX`, `FORECAST_CACHE_MAX`, `ALERTS_CACHE_MAX`).
+- When a frontend captures browser/device location, call `POST /session/location` to seed the cache, then use `/predict` for natural-language follow-ups.

 ## How it works
 - Local geocoding loads `data/us_places.csv` (override with `US_PLACES_CSV`) and uses substring/fuzzy matching to find City, ST entries.
 - Forecast selection chooses a period by datetime entity (today/tonight/tomorrow/weekday/weekend) with sensible fallbacks.